|

 Jeanne is in charge of music

-Mona Lisa is the art director, stylist and camera person on location |
+Mona Lisa is the art director, stylist

 |